Skip to the main content

 Interior decorators need:

-• spatial perception and an ability to visualize 3-dimensions from 2-dimensional drawings
+• An ability to visualize 3 dimensions from 2-dimensional drawings

-• the ability to deal with the pressure of deadlines
+• The ability to deal with deadline pressure

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.